daysond/sea820_project_report/Report/report.md

 ## Section 1: Dataset Used

-Two datasets were used in the project:
+Three datasets were used in the project:

 - [AI Vs Human Text](https://www.kaggle.com/datasets/shanegerami/ai-vs-human-text/data)